samclastine/x-mcp-server/README.md

 - The Python version in `pyproject.toml` is set to `>=3.13`.
 If your environment uses an earlier version, either install Python 3.13 or relax this constraint.
 - Keep your real `.env` out of version control.
 Only commit `.env.example`.
+ - If deploying to a serverless or managed runtime that already runs an asyncio event loop, set `MCP_AUTORUN=0` and start the server from within that loop to avoid "Already running asyncio" errors.